rotexsoft/file-renderer/README.md

     //views rendered using $renderer.
 Passing a data array with a 'page_content'
     //entry to renderToString or renderToScreen will cause the intial value of
     //the 'page_content' entry (in this case 'Default Page Content!') to be
-    //ignored when rendering (the of the 'page_content' entry in the data array
+    //ignored when rendering (the value of the 'page_content' entry in the data
-    //passed to renderToString or renderToScreen will be used instead).
+    //array passed to renderToString or renderToScreen will be used instead).
     $shared_data = ['page_content' => 'Default Page Content!'];
     $renderer = new \Rotexsoft\FileRenderer\Renderer('', $shared_data);